-• Copay is waived if the patient is admitted to the Hospital for an inpatient stay.
+- Copay is waived if the patient is admitted to the Hospital for an inpatient stay directly from the Emergency room. - Out-of-Network emergency room services will apply to the In-Network out-of-pocket limit.

 PHYSICIAN BENEFITS

 Primary Care Physicians (PCPs)